Onto Innovation (NYSE:ONTO) Issues Q3 2021 Earnings Guidance

-Onto Innovation (NYSE:ONTO) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $0.850-$0.990 for the period, compared to the Thomson Reuters consensus estimate of $0.800.
-The company issued revenue guidance of $190 million-$200 million, compared to the consensus revenue estimate of $181.72 million.

-Several equities analysts have recently commented on ONTO shares.
-Zacks Investment Research upgraded shares of Onto Innovation from a hold rating to a buy rating and set a $81.00 target price for the company in a research report on Monday, August 9th.
-Needham & Company LLC upped their price objective on shares of Onto Innovation from $76.00 to $81.00 and gave the stock a buy rating in a report on Friday, August 6th.
-Finally, B. Riley upped their target price on shares of Onto Innovation from $98.00 to $105.00 and gave the stock a buy rating in a research note on Friday, August 6th.
-Four equities research analysts have rated the stock with a buy rating, Onto Innovation presently has a consensus rating of Buy and a consensus price target of $86.75.
+Several research analysts have recently commented on the company.
+B. Riley lifted their price target on Onto Innovation from $98.00 to $105.00 and gave the stock a buy rating in a report on Friday, August 6th.
+Needham & Company LLC lifted their price target on Onto Innovation from $76.00 to $81.00 and gave the stock a buy rating in a report on Friday, August 6th.
+Finally, Zacks Investment Research upgraded shares of Onto Innovation from a hold rating to a buy rating and set a $81.00 price objective on the stock in a report on Monday, August 9th.
+Four research analysts have rated the stock with a buy rating, According to MarketBeat, Onto Innovation has a consensus rating of Buy and an average target price of $86.75.

-In related news, VP Kevin Heidrich sold 17,816 shares of Onto Innovation stock in a transaction on Monday, June 14th.
-The shares were sold at an average price of $74.96, for a total value of $1,335,487.36.
-Following the sale, the vice president now owns 27,187 shares in the company, valued at $2,037,937.52.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, CEO Michael P. Plisinski sold 6,908 shares of Onto Innovation stock in a transaction on Monday, June 14th.
-The shares were sold at an average price of $75.30, for a total transaction of $520,172.40.
-Following the completion of the sale, the chief executive officer now owns 250,735 shares in the company, valued at approximately $18,880,345.50.
+In other Onto Innovation news, CEO Michael P. Plisinski sold 29,592 shares of Onto Innovation stock in a transaction dated Friday, August 6th.
+The stock was sold at an average price of $75.34, for a total value of $2,229,461.28.
+Following the completion of the transaction, the chief executive officer now directly owns 217,643 shares of the company’s stock, valued at approximately $16,397,223.62.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Michael P. Plisinski sold 6,908 shares of the business’s stock in a transaction dated Monday, June 14th.
+The stock was sold at an average price of $75.30, for a total value of $520,172.40.
+Following the transaction, the chief executive officer now directly owns 250,735 shares of the company’s stock, valued at $18,880,345.50.
 The disclosure for this sale can be found here.
-Insiders sold 101,720 shares of company stock worth $7,645,359 over the last ninety days.
-1.60% of the stock is currently owned by insiders.
+Over the last ninety days, insiders sold 101,720 shares of company stock valued at $7,645,359.
+1.60% of the stock is currently owned by corporate insiders.

 Onto Innovation, Inc engages in developing process control systems.
 It offers process control, combining global scale with an expanded portfolio of technologies that include: 3D metrology spanning the chip from nanometer-scale transistors to micron-level die-interconnects, macro defect inspection of wafers and packages, metal interconnect composition, factory analytics, and lithography for advanced semiconductor packaging.